cuiyongbo/programming-scaffold/misc-topics/cpp_note_06.md

 ### Why Standard Lambdas Don't Directly Support Recursion

 Standard lambda syntax does not inherently provide a way for the lambda to reference itself by name because:
-1. **Uniqueness**: Each lambda has a unique, unnamed type that does not have a predefined name or identifier within its own scope.
+1. **Uniqueness**: Each lambda has a unique, unnamed type that does not have a predefined name or identifier within its own scope. [匿名类没有实现递归终止条件吗?]
 2. **Simplicity**: Lambdas are designed to be simple and concise, typically for use in small, non-recursive tasks or as short inline functions.

 By using the approaches described above, you can achieve recursion with lambdas effectively, allowing for self-referential behavior where necessary.

-Q: what's the difference between `std::function` and lambda function in C++?
+# what's the difference between `std::function` and lambda function in C++?

 In C++, `std::function` and lambda functions serve different purposes, and understanding their differences is key to using them effectively.
 Here is a detailed comparison of the two: